vtexdocs/dev-portal-content/docs/guides/Orders/outdated-checkout-api-deprecation.md

 |---|---|
 |  Outdated Checkout endpoint GET - `api/checkout/pub/orders` | <ul><li><a href="https://developers.vtex.com/docs/api-reference/orders-api#get-/api/oms/user/orders">Retrieve user's orders</a><br>GET - <code>https://{accountName}.{environment}.com.br/api/oms/user/orders</code></li><li><a href="https://developers.vtex.com/docs/api-reference/orders-api#get-/api/oms/user/orders/-orderId-">Retrieve user order details</a><br>GET - <code>https://{accountName}.{environment}.com.br/api/oms/user/orders/{orderId}</code></li></ul>

 > For integrations built with GraphQL that use the Outdated Checkout endpoint, instead of using the `orders` query provided by the `vtex.store-graphql` app, now they will have to use the `orders` query provided by the `vtex.orders-graphql` app.
 For more information about GraphQL APIs, see this [Overview](https://developers.vtex.com/docs/guides/graphql-ide).
-In the next sections, you will find a [GraphQL query example](#graphql-query-example).
+In the next sections, you will find a [GraphQL orders query example](#graphql-orders-query-example).

 ## Why are we doing this